videfernandes/videfernandes/README.md

 ### Hello 👋
 I'm Virgínia de Fernandes, and I'm a Software Engineer student at Goias Federal University.
 I'm from Brazil, and I'm currently living in Goiânia/GO.
 - 🌱 I’m currently learning ...
-Angular 2, JavaScript, TypeScript, Bootstrap, Css3, Sass, Materialize
+Python and SQL
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
 I'm also a biologist
 ----